vblanco20-1/vulkan-guide/docs/introduction/vulkan_execution.md

 - `VkBuffer` : A chunk of GPU visible memory.
 - `VkImage` : A texture you can write to and read from.
 - `VkPipeline` : Holds the state of the gpu needed to draw.
 For example: shaders, rasterization options, depth settings.
 - `VkRenderPass` : Holds information about the images you are rendering into.
 All drawing commands have to be done inside a renderpass.
+Only used in legacy vkguide
 - `VkFrameBuffer` : Holds the target images for a renderpass.
+Only used in legacy vkguide
 - `VkCommandBuffer` : Encodes GPU commands.
 All execution that is performed on the GPU itself (not in the driver) has to be encoded in a `VkCommandBuffer`.
 - `VkQueue` : Execution "port" for commands.
 GPUs will have a set of queues with different properties.
 Some allow only graphics commands, others only allow memory commands, etc. Command buffers are executed by submitting them into a queue, which will copy the rendering commands onto the GPU for execution.
 - `VkDescriptorSet` : Holds the binding information that connects shader inputs to data such as `VkBuffer` resources and `VkImage` textures.
 Think of it as a set of gpu-side pointers that you bind once.